tkphd/demo-office-docs/README.md

 Inspecting the output, I am struck by two things:

 1. I recognize some lines from README in the middle of the text dump!
-   This is indeed the right file to dig inspect.
+   This is indeed the right file to inspect.
 2. There are no line endings.
 While XML is a structured markup language that supports tidy organization by breaking lines where tags end (`<tag> ... text ... </tag>`<kbd>Enter</kbd>), this file